hasura/graphql-engine/docs/graphql/manual/guides/deployment/google-kubernetes-engine-cloud-sql.rst

-Hasura GraphQL Engine on Google Cloud Platform with Kubernetes Engine and Cloud SQL
+Hasura GraphQL engine on Google Cloud Platform with Kubernetes engine and Cloud SQL
 ===================================================================================

 .. contents:: Table of contents